 </table>

-Edit the page or post where you want to place the table using Divi Builder.
+- Open the page or post in the Divi Visual Builder where you want to display the table

 Leave a comment